felgueres/clustered-ab-test/README.md

 ### Code

-The code is object-oriented to make it easier for future complexity and scalability; see _src/Pipeline_ for documentation.
+OOP for future complexity and scalability; see _src/Pipeline_ for documentation.

 ### Libraries: